 \subsection{Interpretation}

-We seek to interpret the above experimental findings evidencing a variation of the frictional properties with $n$ (as more layers are added to the stack, \cref{fig:4}), whereas they are independent of $n$ in the numerics (\cref{fig:2f}).
-First, we will attribute the finite width of the peaks in the $P(\Delta \mu_a)$ distributions to disorder (i.e., statistical fluctuations of the contacting interfaces).
-Then, we will argue that the shift of the main peaks and emergence of the secondary peaks in $P(\Delta \mu_a)$ for $n>1$ are related to the presence of creep in the system.
-Finally, we speculate on the increase of an effective temperature with $n$ and suggest a rationalization of the appearance of slow slip.
+We seek to interpret the above experimental findings evidencing a variation of the frictional properties as more layers are added to the stack (\cref{fig:4}), whereas they are independent of $n$ in the numerics (\cref{fig:2f}).
+Our methodology is to identify the possible mechanisms contributing to variations of $\Delta \mu_a$ and quantify their potential signature in the physical and numerical experiments.
+First, we will attribute the finite width of the peaks in the $P(\Delta \mu_a)$ distributions, even for $n = 1$, to the interface disorder also present in the numerics.
+Then, we will argue that the major changes with $n$ observed in $P(\Delta \mu_a)$ result from the combined effect of increasingly complex loading paths and aging of the interfaces.
+Finally, we speculate how creep of the interfaces, at the origin of aging and slow slip, could be influenced by the increase of an effective temperature with $n$.